End Game (The X-Files): Plot

 Meanwhile, inside the clinic, Mulder finds multiple clones of Samantha working on fetuses in labs similar to that of the clones.
 They reveal that they manipulated Mulder by sending one of their own to pose as "Samantha" in an effort to have him protect her original clone.
-They also claim to know the real Samantha's location.
-Mulder, realizing he has been duped, initially refuses to help and starts to leave, but is knocked unconscious by the arriving Bounty Hunter, who proceeds to kill the Samantha clones and burn down the clinic.
+They claim to know the real Samantha's location.
+Mulder, realizing he has been duped, initially refuses to help and starts to leave, but is knocked unconscious by the Bounty Hunter, who proceeds to kill the Samantha clones and burn down the clinic.
 When no trace of the clones is found, Mulder meets with X at the Kennedy Center, demanding to know the Bounty Hunter's location.
 X says that the Bounty Hunter's craft below the Beaufort Sea has been found, and that a naval fleet has been sent to destroy it.
 Mulder heads there and e-mails Scully to tell her not to follow him.

 Scully goes to Skinner for help, but he initially refuses.
-She also summons X to Mulder's apartment, but he turns her down.
-However, on his way out, X is confronted by Skinner in an elevator.
+She summons X to Mulder's apartment, but he turns her down.
+On his way out, X is confronted by Skinner in an elevator.
 After the two men engage in a vicious physical altercation, X divulges Mulder's whereabouts.
 Meanwhile, Mulder finds the stranded Allegiance, with its sail broken through a patch of shallow Arctic ice.
 Inside, he finds what seems to be the sub's only surviving crewman, whom Mulder realizes is the disguised Bounty Hunter.
 The two struggle, during which Mulder becomes exposed to the Bounty Hunter's toxic blood.
 The Bounty Hunter claims that Samantha is still alive before dumping Mulder off the sail and submerging Allegiance; a weak Mulder is nearly cut in half with the sub's diving plane in the process.
-He is discovered and rushed to the field hospital seen at the beginning of "Colony", where Scully—having learned that the alien blood contains a retrovirus that dies in cold temperatures—convinces the doctors to take him out of the bath that would warm his body up.
+He is discovered and rushed to the field hospital seen at the beginning of "Colony", where Scully—having learned that the alien blood contains a retrovirus that dies in cold temperatures—convinces the doctors to take him out of the bath that would warm up his body.

 As Mulder's condition stabilizes, Scully writes a field report crediting science with detecting the retrovirus and saving Mulder.
 She contends that the retrovirus is of a mysterious origin, and reports that neither the Bounty Hunter nor Allegiance have been found.
 When Mulder regains consciousness, he tells Scully that his experiences did not give him the answers he had been searching for, but that they have given him renewed "faith to keep looking".